encoredev/encore/docs/primitives/pubsub.md

 subtitle: Decoupling services and building asynchronous systems
 ---

 Publishers & Subscribers (PubSub) let you build systems that communicate by broadcasting events asynchronously.
 This is a great way to decouple services for better reliability and responsiveness.

-Encore has a built-in PubSub API, which lets you create cloud-agnostic PubSub implementations in your applications.
+Encore's built-in PubSub API lets you use PubSub in a cloud-agnostic declarative fashion.
+At deployment, Encore will automatically [provision the required infrastructure](/docs/deploy/infra).

 ## Creating a Topic